- Manage your recording in the classroom

 To schedule an equipment demonstration, email email@example.com.

-If you are interested in installing a remote recorder in your classroom, the process may take up to a month.
+If you are interested in installing a remote recorder in one of your department’s classrooms, the process may take up to a month.
 You will need a systems integrator and will assume the responsibility for all maintenance on your remote recorder.
-Before ordering a recorder, please contact email@example.com for more information.
+Before ordering a remote recorder, please contact firstname.lastname@example.org for more information and approval.